out0fstep/Robo-Panda/README.md

 How to use:

 1. Just put you twitter keys in keys.py
-2. Add/edit talk.txt with what you wabt it to say
+2. Add/edit talk.txt with what you want it to say
 3. Run: sudo python robopanda.py talk.txt

 ----------------------------------------------------------------------------------------